Locksmith Course Malaysia

 Workshop completion.

 Pick the track that matches your career goal.
 Foundational lock mechanisms?
 Smart lock installation?
 Automotive immobiliser and key programming?
-Each track is independent — you don't need to take all six.
+Each track is independent — you don’t need to take all five.

 Language ability.